ionos-deploy-now/documentation/content/docs/runtime-configuration.md

               encryption: ${{ secrets.IONOS_MAIL_ENCRYPTION }}
               fromAddress: ${{ secrets.IONOS_MAIL_FROM_ADDRESS }}
 ```
-Now that the runtime is able to receive the values of your secrets, you can reference them in your config file by adding a `$` in front of their key.
+Now that the runtime is able to receive the values of your secrets, you can reference them in your config file via `{{ secrets.key }}`

 ### Examplary `config.json`